-Our Clubs and Societies offer students the chance to meet and network informally with each other, with academics and with professionals from across the financial world.
-A list of clubs is available on our website.
+Our Clubs and Societies offer students the chance to meet and network informally with each other, with academics and with professionals from across the business community.
+A list of current clubs is available on our website.

 Sports at City University

-Cass run regular events which are open to students and prospective students.
-Recent guest speakers include George Osborne (Chancellor of the Exchequer) and Mark Carney (Chairman of the Bank of England).
+We run regular events which are open to students and prospective students.
+Recent guest speakers include George Osborne (Chancellor of the Exchequer) and Dame Inga Beale DBE (Former Chief Executive Officer of Lloyd’s of London).
 You can register to attend events here.

-Being a Cass MBA will give you invaluable access to a network of over 37,000 alumni from all over the world.
-You can also attend one specialist MBA elective per year, free of charge.
+Being a MBA Alumni will give you invaluable access to a network of over 49,000 people from all over the world.
+You can also attend one MBA elective per year, free of charge.
 Further information about our dedicated alumni department is on our website.